-Judge Kate Ford Elliott was born June 8, 1949, in Pittsburgh, the daughter of Dr. John M. and Loretto O'Toole Ford.
-She attended the University of Pittsburgh, where, in 1971, she earned a B.A. in Education (cum laude); Duquesne University,

-M.S. in Education, 1973; Duquesne University School of Law, Evening Division, J.D.
+Judge Kate Ford Elliott

+UDGE KATE FORD ELLIOTT was born June 8, 1949, in Pittsburgh.
+She attended the University of Pittsburgh, where, in 1971, she earned a B.A. in Education; Duquesne University, M.S. in Education, 1973; Duquesne University School of Law, J.D.
 1978.

-A member of the Allegheny County, Pennsylvania and American Bar Associations, Judge Ford Elliott is also Past Chairperson, Allegheny County Appellate Practice Committee, a member of the ABA Judicial Administration Division, Vice Chair of the Pennsylvania Futures Commission on Justice in the 21st Century established by the Pennsylvania Supreme Court, and is a member of the PBA Commission on Justice Initiatives.
-She is a Fellow of the American Bar Foundation, a member of the National Association of Women Judges, the Women's Bar Association of Western Pennsylvania, and the American Judicature Society.
-She has served on Executive Board of ABA Committee of Appellate Staff Attorneys and is a frequent lecturer on issues of Appellate Practice and Procedure.
-She was elected Judge of the Superior Court of Pennsylvania in November, 1989.
+A member of the Allegheny County, Pennsylvania, and American Bar Associations, Judge Ford Elliott is also Past Chairperson of the Allegheny County Appellate Practice Committee, a member of the ABA Judicial Administration Division, Vice Chair of the Pennsylvania Futures Commission on Justice in the 21st Century established by the Pennsylvania Supreme Court, and is a member of the PBA Commission on Justice Initiatives.

+She is a Fellow of the American Bar Foundation, a member of the National Association of Women Judges, and the American Judicature Society.
+She has served on the Executive Board of the ABA Committee of Appellate Staff Attorneys and is a frequent lecturer on issues of Appellate Practice and Procedure.
+She was elected Judge of the Superior Court of Pennsylvania in November 1989 and retained in 1999.
+Judge Ford Elliott becomes President Judge of the Superior Court on January 9, 2006.